This article by Jeff Hadden. He was a delight to read and brought to mind our own recent experience in favor of the effects of memory reconsolidation.

 According to research from Johns Hopkins,

-Our curriculum team joined the our students in memorization of the passage from The Paris Talks of Abdu’l-Baha about Justice.
+Our curriculum team joined our students in memorization of the passage from The Paris Talks of Abdu’l-Baha about Justice.
 The passage is as follows:

 The next day we visited the passage again.
-Then we began the step by step process of a student volunteer reading the passage out loud and then selecting to erase a word leaving only a line in its place.
+Then we began the step-by-step process of a student volunteer reading the passage out loud and then selecting to erase a word leaving only a line in its place.
 The next volunteer would read the whole passage aloud making sure to include the erased word and then erase a second word.
 As the process of repetition of reading and erasing continued, more and more of the words were replaced by a horizontal line and reconsolidation was taking hold!
 The student who had to read the passage had to remember the whole passage from memory while the rest of the class followed with excitement and support.

-The elimination process continued until very little was left from the passage and every one had memorized the passage.
+The elimination process continued until very little was left from the passage and everyone had memorized the passage.
 Every attempt during the daily 8:00-10:00 am class was a new chance for reconsolidation.

 Empowered and assured

-Evaluation, self assessment and group reflection
+Evaluation, self-assessment, and group reflection

-Finally we had a group reflection using the 5 pointed star to assess and evaluate what they observed, what they thought about their observation, how they felt about it, what they wish and hope to do as a result of this experience, and what plan of action they have to build on their newly learned skill.
+Finally, we had a group reflection using the 5 pointed stars to assess and evaluate what they observed, what they thought about their observation, how they felt about it, what they wish and hope to do as a result of this experience, and what plan of action they have to build on their newly learned skill.
 One of the students recited the passage from Paris Talks by heart.